HGVSnomenclature/hgvs-nomenclature/docs/governance.md

 ### HVNC members

-The HVNC started in 2013, initiated by Global Variome (GV) / the Human Genom Project (HVP).
+The HVNC started in 2013, initiated by Global Variome (GV) / the Human Variome Project (HVP).

 * **current members**